yazgoo/prysless/README.md

     export PRYSLESS_LIBRARY_PATH="$HOME/dev/ec2l/lib"
     export PRYSLESS_REQUIRE="e=ec2l/Ec2l/Client.new:a=pry/[]"

-PRYSLESS\_REQUIRE tells prysless what objects to preload and how to name them So, for example:
+PRYSLESS\_REQUIRE tells prysless what objects to preload and how to name them.

+So, for example:

     e=ec2l/Ec2l/Client.new

-Will load into the variable named e Ec2l::Client.new after requiring 'ec2l' Because I use the development version of ec2l and not the gem directly, I added my ec2l development library directory to PRYSLESS\_LIBRARY\_PATH
+Will load into the variable named e Ec2l::Client.new after requiring 'ec2l'.

+Because I use the development version of ec2l and not the gem directly, I added my ec2l development library directory to PRYSLESS\_LIBRARY\_PATH.

 Also, I like to add an aliases to prysless\_store command: